NeblioTeam/neblio-quicksync/README.md

 # Neblio QuickSync

-This repo constains docker files and scripts that run one or more times a day to generate a fully-synced copy of the Neblio blockchain.
+This repo contains docker files and scripts that run one or more times a day to generate a fully-synced copy of the Neblio blockchain.

 Newly installed versions of nebliod and neblio-Qt will check for links at this repo to the latest version of the QuickSync files.